wzding/SDC_nanodegree/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving and the same image after cropping:

-![alt text][image1]
-![alt text][image2]

 Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles thinking that this would help generating more data.
 For example, here is an image that has then been flipped: